issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 > **1. Enable the Continuous Query mode**
-In BigQuery Studio, under the "More" option, select Continuous Query.
+Before executing the below query and send the messages to Pub/Sub, you will need to enable COntinuos Query.
+To do so, in BigQuery Studio, under the "More" option, select Continuous Query.

 <img width="331" alt="image" src="https://github.com/user-attachments/assets/a3c4375f-9c5b-4d75-8f8c-56e4da8563fa">